trungkien681989/playwright-demo/README.md

 ## Setup

-1. To set up this project on your local machine, clone it from the GitHub repository
+1. To set up this project on your local machine, clone it from the GitHub repository.
 2. From the command line in the project's root directory to install all dependencies by run:

    ```bash
    npm install
    ```

-3. Next run the following command to download Playwright bundled browsers:
+3. Next run the following command to download Playwright supported browsers:

    ```bash
    npx playwright install --with-deps